birtles/recallme-server/doc/Setting up SSL.md

 them on a real installation.

-2. Telling unforget server about the certificates
+2. Telling recallme server about the certificates
 -------------------------------------------------

-Once you've got your key and crt file you need to tell unforget server about them.
+Once you've got your key and crt file you need to tell recallme server about them.
 You can make up a config.json file with the details as follows.

     {